KaiserMighty/ESP32-Base-Station/README.md

   * play_pause: Play or pause the current track
   * next_track: Skip the current track
   * previous_track: Play the previous track
+  * loop_track: Set the loop mode to track
   * volume_up: Turn up the volume by 4
   * volume_down: Turn down the volume by 4